SimulTrans-workshop/SimulTrans-workshop.github.io/index.md

 - [Barry Slaughter Olsen](https://www.middlebury.edu/institute/people/barry-slaughter-olsen), the Middlebury Institute of International Studies and Conference Interpreter, and Member of the International Association of Conference Interpreters (AIIC), USA

 ## Awards
-We will have a best paper award, a best presenta- tion award, and a best poster award, sponsored by the above sponsors.
+We will have a best paper award, a best presentation award, and a best poster award, sponsored by the above sponsors.

 ## Financial Assistance
 We can offer partial financial aid to student authors who demonstrate significant financial need.